BiologicalRecordsCentre/sparta/README.md

 The plot you just created provides some useful information.
 Top left is a map of the number of species of unicorn in each gridcell, taken from the raw data.
 Top right is the rescaled number of species, taking into account the uneven recording effort in the raw data.
 Bottom left is the distribution of recording effort (white = high effort, red = low effort).
 Bottom right is a histogram of species trends.
 This blue line represents no change with species to the right increasing.
 The red line is a fitted density function.

-The full dataset can be found in the elements of 'x'. x$trends, x$freq, x$stat and x$lm_stats.
-Additionally x$log contains information from frescalo's log file. x$path give the file path to where these are saved (within the working directory you specified earlier).
+The full dataset can be found in the elements of 'fres_out'. fres_out$trend, fres_out$freq, fres_out$stat and fres_out$lm_stats.
+Additionally fres_out$log contains information from frescalo's log file. fres_out$path give the file path to where these are saved (within the working directory you specified earlier).

-Also produced is an .pdf with species specific results.
-Navigate to the folder you specified for your output.
+Also produced is a .pdf with species specific results.
+Navigate to the folder you specified for your output (type sinkdir into R for the location).
 Open 'Unicorns_frescaloXXXXXX/Frescalo/Maps_Results/Standard Frescalo Plots.pdf'.

-To run other methods, including mixed models, list-length models and Telfer we use the function sparta (you can also use this to run frescalo at the same time).
+### Additional methods for estimating trends using sparta

+The sparta function can be used to run multiple trend analysis methods at the same time, including mixed models (Roy et al., 2012), list-length (Szabo et al., 2010), relative change index (Telfer et al., 2002) and frescalo (Hill, 2012).

 Try the following: